 3. Do Something

-- The Speaker of the House and the Chair of the Rules and Operations in the Senate customarily name the committee to which the bill is assigned.
+- The speaker of the House and chair of the Senate Rules Committee customarily name the committee to which the bill is assigned.

-- There are dozens of committees that operate in the House and Senate.
-Once you know the bill’s number, you can use “Find a Bill” at www.ncleg.net to find out which committee it has been assigned to.
-Then you can click here to find out more about the committee — who sits on it, when it meets, and whether your legislator is on it.
+- Dozens of committees operate in the House and Senate.
+Once you know the bill’s number, you can use “Find a Bill” at ncleg.net to find out which committee it has been assigned to.
+Then you can click here to find out more about the committee – who sits on it, when it meets, and whether your legislator is on it.

 - Committees typically hold meetings that are open to the public.
 These meetings are generally conducted to obtain and analyze information and opinions about proposed legislation.
-Often these committee meetings offer the public an opportunity to comment on the legislation under consideration.
+Often these committee meetings give members of the public a chance to comment on the legislation being considered.
 Occasionally a committee will schedule a special public hearing on a bill.

 - We urge people of faith to attend committee meetings and public hearings as a way of increasing their understanding of pending bills and the legislative process.
-Speaking out at meetings and hearings is another way of making your voice heard and demonstrating the strength of your opinion on a bill to committee members.
+Speaking out at meetings and hearings is another way of making your voice heard and demonstrating the strength of your opinion on a bill.

-- If a committee approves a bill, it is placed on the (House or Senate) calendar (the daily schedule of business) for consideration by the full membership.
+- If a committee approves a bill, it can be placed on the House or Senate calendar (the daily schedule of business) for consideration by the full membership.